-My solitude didn’t last very long.
-Less than an hour later the hatch cover came forward, giving me just enough time to roll out of the way.
-Mamede’s head rose over the coaming.
-When he saw my body twisted over he said, “Desculpe.”
-Excuse me.
+My solitude did not last long.
+Less than an hour later the hatch cover scraped forward, allowing me just enough time to roll out of its way.
+Mamede’s head came up and he saw me twisted over.

 “Sem problemas, Mamede.”
 No problem.